Vinegar: Folk medicine

+Some treatments with vinegar pose risks to health.
+Esophageal injury by apple cider vinegar has been reported, and because vinegar products sold for medicinal purposes are neither regulated nor standardized, such products may vary widely in content and acidity.

 Cleaning

 White vinegar is often used as a household cleaning agent.
 For most uses, dilution with water is recommended for safety and to avoid damaging the surfaces being cleaned.
 Because it is acidic, it can dissolve mineral deposits from glass, coffee makers, and other smooth surfaces.
 Vinegar is known as an effective cleaner of stainless steel and glass.
 Malt vinegar sprinkled onto crumpled newspaper is a traditional, and still-popular, method of cleaning grease-smeared windows and mirrors in the United Kingdom.

 Vinegar can be used for polishing copper, brass, bronze or silver.
 It is an excellent solvent for cleaning epoxy resin as well as the gum on sticker-type price tags.
 It has been reported as an effective drain cleaner.

-Herbicide and sting relief

-Twenty percent acetic acid vinegar can be used as a herbicide, but acetic acid is not absorbed into root systems so the vinegar will only kill the top growth and perennial plants may reshoot.